-The week of September 25th has been scheduled for the CYC visit week (Building 381 on Valley Drive).
+The week of Sept 24 has been scheduled for the CYC visit week (Building 381 on Valley Drive).
 You will call the number 301-405-3168 to sign up a time slot for your visit.
 The observation time will be available between 9am to 11:00am.
 Your visit will take about a half hour.
 Please follow any instructions provided by the center staff during your visit.
 After the visit, you are required to submit a short report in the following week on what you have observed in the center.
 It is important that you integrate our class lectures and discussion into your report.
-The report will be about 3 pages (typed, double-spaced).
+The report will be 3 pages in hard copy (typed, double-spaced, 1-inch margin on each side, 12-font size, no extra space between paragraphs).
+Please use a cover page or write at the right or left upper corner on the first page your name, course number and instructor's name.
 Due date please see the outline.